 - There’s too much on the network: New devices are being added to the network without notice, old and misconfigured devices aren’t running at the same speed as the rest of the network, or your client is outgrowing their ISP service plan.

 - The network isn’t operating at peak performance: Your client has top-of-the-line gear!
 It was just installed a few months ago!
-But a misconfiguration or a bad cable is preventing their network from operating the way it was designed to.
+But a misconfiguration or bad cable is preventing their network from operating the way it was designed to.

 - Someone’s hogging the bandwidth: Mike in engineering is downloading the entire Game of Thrones series, Megan in marketing is backing up business-critical video files, or a malfunctioning network device is flooding the network with bogus traffic.